 Hear the author speaks about the importance of going to the root source to effectively heal and move forward from life’s tragedies.

-Consultant and therapist Alia C. Lightbody appeared on the nationally syndicated radio program America Tonight with Kate Delaney.
+Consultant and therapist Alma C. Lightbody appeared on the nationally syndicated radio program America Tonight with Kate Delaney.
 She talked about her book You’re Not the Boss of Me: Discover Your Authentic Self (iUniverse; 2012), as well as share tips on how one could bounce back from tragedies and become an authentic version of themselves.

 The book You’re Not the Boss of Me aims to guide readers free themselves from other people’s expectations and programming so they could take responsibility for their choices, find their truth about what really matters to them, and stand up for what they believe.